kanilmari/vanillaTree/README.md

 - It also switches the theme automatically due to OS dark/light theme (vanillaTree.css).
 Also, it's animated, and remains sharp when zooming.

-There's even a ready-made Go server files (main.go + go.mod) to demonstrate its usage in the main folder.
-You can use any server like Go, PHP, Java, Python, etc..
+There're even ready-made Go server files (main.go + go.mod) to give you a full demo with server side.
+If you don't have Go, you can connect it to any server like PHP, Java, Python, or equivalent.